BhargaviSatya/ChatGPT-GHC-Workshop/workshop/4-ChatGPT-API.md

-# 🧠 OpenAI API Python Example
+# 🧠 OpenAI API Python Example (API Key in Code)

-This project demonstrates a simple way to integrate with the **OpenAI API** and run a small prompt using Python.
+This project demonstrates a simple way to integrate with the **OpenAI API** and run a small prompt using Python — with your **API key set directly in the script**.

 ---